jgruber/khaudio/README.md

 The KHAudio Streaming Device is a Raspberry Pi software appliance which takes an audio feed from your mixer and allows for manual or scheduled initiation of mp3 audio streams to *khstreamer.org* and SIP VOIP (voice over IP - Internet based phone calls) calls to *khconf.com* phone conferencing.

 The appliance uses a USB audio interface to take input from your mixer.
-The input signal is then redirected to the output of the USB audio inteface such that in can be used locally by another application, like FM broadcast transmission.
+The input signal is then redirected to the output of the USB audio inteface such that in can be used locally by another application, like FM transmission for hard of hearing.
+This inline installation reduces the number of outputs required from your mixer.

 ![KHAudio internal functional diagram](./resources/khaudio_diagram.png)